azriel91/peace/doc/src/technical_concepts/state/logical_state.md

 * If `src` is not available, and we want to show `state_desired` that is not just "we can't look it up", then `src` must be defined in terms of something readable during discovery.
 * If that is not possible, or is too expensive, then one or more of the following has to be chosen:

-    1. `StateDesiredFnSpec`s have to always cater for `src` not being available.
+    1. `StateDesiredFn`s have to always cater for `src` not being available.

         It incurs mental effort to always cater for `src` not being available &ndash; i.e. implementing an item spec would need knowledge beyond itself.